promisegrid/grid-poc/x/dispatcher/sally.md

    can independently verify the assembly and integrity of the worldline in the Merkle DAG at any given point in time."

-3. **Terminology and Clarity Story:**
+3. **Terminology Clarity Story:**
-   "As a developer, I need clear definitions for ‘message’ and ‘event’ in our documentation, ensuring that each promise (as a CWT claim) and DAG edit operation is interpreted consistently by the team."
+   "As a developer, I need clear definitions for ‘message’ and ‘event’ so that every promise (expressed as a CWT claim) and corresponding DAG edit is consistently understood."

 4. **Multi-Worldline Management Story:**
-   "As an administrator, I want the system to support editing operations that span multiple worldlines—even when these worldlines branch and merge—so that overall system integrity is maintained through verifiable DAG edits."
+   "As an administrator, I want messages to support editing operations that span multiple worldlines—even when they branch and merge—so that overall system integrity is maintained through verifiable DAG edits."

 ## Final Thoughts

-I believe these questions and proposed user stories help bridge our technical requirements with actionable development goals.
-Your feedback, especially on the clarity and scope of these stories, is greatly appreciated.
-Please let me know if any technical details (e.g., specific cryptographic measures or DAG replay mechanisms) need more in-depth coverage in the context of our user stories.
+I believe these questions and proposed user stories bridge our technical requirements with actionable development goals.
+Your feedback on the clarity and scope of these stories will be invaluable as we refine our approach further.

 Best regards,
 Sally